sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 | SAI           | Switch Abstraction Interface              |

-# 1 Overview
+# 1 Background
-The user can configure loglevel verbosity to each component (in SWSS, Syncd and SAI).
-Inorder to configure loglevel the user will use the "swssloglevel" script.
-The script update the LOGLEVEL DB with the new verbosity.
-After reboot the LOGLEVEL DB flushes and the loglevel of the components return to the default.
+Today, the user can configure the loglevel verbosity to each component in SWSS, Syncd and SAI.
+In order to configure the loglevel, the user uses the "swssloglevel" script.
+The script updates the LOGLEVEL DB with the new verbosity.
+After a reboot, the LOGLEVEL DB flushes, and the loglevel value of all components returns to default.

 # 2 Requirements Overview
-#todo complete

 ## 2.1 Functional requirements

 The persistent logger should meet the following high-level functional requirements:
-- User will have the option to decide whether he wants the loglevel to be persisatent.
+- User will have the option to decide whether he wants the loglevel to be persisatent or not.
+Default will be no persistent.
-- Not to compromise the fast and warm reboot performance.
+- Not impact the fast and warm reboot performance.

 # 3 Logger design
 ## 3.1 High level design

+We will add a new "loglevel save" command, to allow the user to save the loglevel.

-Simmilary to the config_db.json we will add loglevel_db.json.
+Simmilary to the config_db.json, we will add a new loglevel_db.json:
+- On startup: we will load the loglevel_db.json file to the LOG LEVEL DB.
+- On the swssloglevel: We will save the loglevel to the LOG LEVEL DB.
+- On "loglevel save": We will copy the LOG LEVEL DB to the loglevel_db.json.

+### Other approach:
-We consider another approach, move the LOGLEVEL DB content into the Config DB.
-Since the Config DB is persistent, the loglevel will be persistent to reboot "free" by using the "config save" CLI command.
-We discarded this approach because of the scenario that user config loglevel didn't want it to be persistent but used the "config save CLI command for saving other configurations.
+We considered another approach, to move the LOGLEVEL DB content into the Config DB.
+Since the Config DB is already persistent, the loglevel will also be persistent to reboot.
+The loglevel will be saved when using the "config save" CLI command.
+We discarded this approach to allow our users to save the configuration without saving the loglevel.

-todo; consinder 2 approch inorder it not to be

 #todo add the photo
 ![wjh in sonic](/doc/wjh/wjh_overview.svg)